CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 Eligibility Criteria for Asaan Karobar Card (2026)

-Eligibility is strict to ensure funds reach the right people.
+Eligibility is strict to ensure funds reach those in need.

 Age Requirement

-Applicants must fall within the age range set by the program (usually working-age adults).
+Applicants must fall within the program’s age range (usually working-age adults).

 CNIC and Punjab Residency